metno/weatherapi-docs/doc/support.md

 You can unsubscribe at any time, in which case your personal data will be deleted.

 As from Nov 2020 we have outsourced the mailing list service to a third party.
-The servers are located in the EU and covered by EU privacy laws.
+The servers are located in the EU and covered by GDPR.
 We have secured a data processing agreement which secures that your personal data will not be sold to third parties.